o360/o360.github.io/README.md

 Open360 helps HR personnel in various organizations design, plan and run P2P feedback events.
 It's based on well-known [360 degree](https://en.wikipedia.org/wiki/360-degree_feedback) feedback approach.

-It was initially developed by [Bitworks Software](https://bitworks.software/en/) for internal purposes in 2016 and released to open source under Apache License 2.0 at the beginning of 2020.
-We successfully use the system since 2017, which helped us to improve internal HR processes significantly.
+The software was developed by [Bitworks Software](https://bitworks.software/en/) for internal purposes in 2016 and released to open source under Apache License 2.0 at the beginning of 2020.
+We have been used the system successfully since 2017, which helped us to improve internal HR processes significantly.

 ![](/open360.png)